Students interested in YAJI are:

 - Able to attend all sessions (see full schedule below)

-- February 1: Applications Open - apply online at the bottom of this page or use this PDF
+- February 1: Applications Open - apply online at the bottom of this page or pick up a PDF at all five branches of the New Haven Free Public Library.

 - March 1: Applications Close